fxboxed/eugo/content/europe/seasonal/jun/_index.md

 *   Akershus Fortress: Explore a medieval castle with great views.
 *   Vigeland Sculpture Park: Wander through a park filled with unique sculptures.

 Don't forget to try some local food!
 Seafood is a big deal here, and there are plenty of great restaurants to choose from.
 You can also take a boat trip on the Oslofjord for some amazing scenery.
-And if you're into art, the Munch Museum is a must-see.
-For tailored suggestions, consider using the [AI recommendations](https://www.tripadvisor.com/Attractions-g190479-Activities-Oslo_Eastern_Norway.html). **Oslo in June is a fantastic experience.**
+And if you're into art, the Munch Museum is a must-see. **Oslo in June is a fantastic experience.**

 ## 17\.
 Helsinki, Finland